EACH CULTURE THINKS their parenting style is the correct one

 Research says families fall into 1 of 4 “cultures”, which is more important than any individual parenting style.

-“Each type represents a complex configuration of moral beliefs, values and dispositions.
+“Each type is a complex configuration of moral beliefs, values and dispositions.

 They’re often implicit, rarely articulated in daily life, & largely independent of basic demographic factors such as race, ethnicity & social class.”

 Never mind helicopter moms or attachment parenting.
-According to a U. of Virginia 3-year study of USA families (published in 2012), the next generation is being molded by:
+According to a U. of Virginia 3-year study of USA families (2012), the next generation is being molded by:

 • the “Faithful,” 20% of parents from traditional Christianity, Judaism or Islam, who adhere to “divine, timeless morality” to give them a strong sense of right & wrong